Exercise and music: Psychological effects

 Listening to music while exercising has been found in multiple studies to create an increased sense of motivation, distracting the mind while increasing heart rate.
 Faster tempo music has been found by researchers to motivate exercisers to work harder when performing at a moderate pace, but peak performance has been found to be unaffected by listening to music.

 A 2004 study by a research team from Australia, Israel and the United States found that runners performing at a pace where they were at 90% of their peak oxygen uptake enjoyed listening to music.
 The music had no effect however on their heart rate or running pace, regardless of the music's tempo.

 Generally, studies suggest that athletes use music in purposeful ways to facilitate training and performance.
 In one study, seventy elite Swedish athletes completed a questionnaire relating the empirical motives for listening to music.
 The results showed that most of them often listened to music during pre-event, pre-training sessions, and warm-ups.
 The athletes gave as reasons for listening to music that they felt that it increased activation, positive affect, motivation, performance levels, and flow.
 There are also types workout music using brainwave entrainment that claims to boost performance.

+Some studies also suggest music can serve as a distractor to the pain or discomfort one experiences when performing difficult exercises.
+Psychologists North and Hargreaves believe that when working out and listening to music, the pain and music are competing stimuli.
+So, listening to music may help a person ignore fatigue, complete more repetitions of a specific exercise, or just enjoy their workout more.